TippedBucket/Custom_quad_copter/README.md

  <p align="center"> <img width="271" height="474" alt="image" src="https://github.com/user-attachments/assets/9064c5e8-2403-4f0e-bd18-a2af95fb0e83" />

 # GYROSCOPE DATA
-- Still adding to repository, its a bit of a pain to explain it in a concise matter, it invlov
+- Still adding to the repository, its a bit of a pain to explain it in a concise manner.

+I do have this [video](https://drive.google.com/file/d/1Po-wbf2U2on4HzSrH_cp68A0m3Z-3Hng/view?usp=sharing) that explains my process as well.

 # FLIGHT CONTROLLER
 - See the custom flight controller code.
 See my calculations [here]().
 I made an effort to comment on a large part of it to explain what each portion does in the file, but here is a summarized version and model for example: